-The changes we plan to make through the EveryDaySafe programme will focus on improving leadership, engagement, competency, networking, reporting and systems.
+The changes we are making through the EveryDaySafe programme focus on improving leadership, engagement, competency, networking, reporting and systems.
 Importantly, our staff will be directly involved in creating the changes needed to improve our safety culture.

 What do we actually mean by safety?